 There are technical schools that offer training for these trades in much shorter lengths of time.
 But the best thing about our program is it doesn’t cost our apprentices a dime!
 There is zero out-of-pocket cost to the apprentice for the classroom-related instructions.
 Waco JATC is funded by contributions from employers on behalf of the apprentice as part of the CBA-mandated wage package.
 All material, books, tools and instruction are paid for from those contributions.

+The earn-while-you-learn model is a great way to receive a good education and job training.
+When a person completes the apprenticeship program, they top out and become a journeyman, which means they have the skill set to perform the work of a specific trade at a high level.
 Our U.S. Department of Labor recognized Registered Apprenticeship Training program teaches individuals how to perform the specific work of their desired trade.
 Through an earn-while-you-earn model, apprentices work during the day and get paid for the hours they put in.
 While on a job site, they learn the ins and outs of the piping trades from UA journeymen.
 These veterans teach apprentices the skills needed to perform efficiently high-quality work within a given trade.

 Besides going to work, apprentices also receive in-person classroom instruction from certified JATC instructors, who teach them things they cannot learn on the job site, such as a certain level of math needed to perform the work.
 Additionally, apprentices also get hands-on training in a lab setting and earn industry-specific certifications required on job sites such as OSHA-10.